farhannorth/ignite/README.md

 ##### Compile the theme** *(required)*
 Note that the theme will not render correctly without running npm.

-- Follow the [rain_theme project README](https://bitbucket.org/mediacurrent/rain_theme/src/4.x/README.md) for build instructions.
+- Follow the [ignite_theme project README](https://bitbucket.org/mediacurrent/ignite_theme/src/1.x/README.md) for build instructions.

 ##### Configure Visual Regression test urls** *(Optional)*
 - Edit "tests/visual-regression/backstop.js" environments to use the correct urls for any of the local, dev, staging, or prod urls known.